jawahar273/practNLPTools-lite/README.rst

 .. note::
-  After version 0.3.0+ pntl should able to store the result into database for later usage.
-To save the result to database use the following dependency:
+  After version 0.3.0+ pntl should able to store the result into database for later usage if needed by installing below dependency.

   `pip install git+https://github.com/jawahar273/snowbase.git`